 Where is the front entrance located?

 The front entrance is located on the South side of the complex.
 Look for bronze doors at the bottom of the ramps by the fountain.
-The bronze doors are located directly under etched lettering with the Museum’s name.
+The bronze doors are located directly under etched lettering with the National WWI Museum and Memorial’s name.

 Can I visit the top of the Tower?